vibrantlyboho/College_classes/S5/MPC Lab/README.md

-## Screenshots of Microcontroller Lab
+## Screenshots of output in Microcontroller Lab